aws-asean-builders/aws-summit2019-techfest/module-2/README.md

 aws s3 cp ~/environment/aws-modern-application-workshop/module-2/web/index.html s3://INSERT-YOUR-BUCKET-NAME/index.html
 ```

 Open your website using the same URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!

+**Note: If the page does not load completely, your browser could be preventing the loading of mixed content.
+This is because CloudFront connection is over https while NLB connection is over http.
+You can configure your browser to ignore this for now.
+We will sort this by using https end to end in Module 4.**

 ## Module 2b: Automating Deployments using AWS Code Services